pjachimowski/vegan/README.md

 ...........................................................................................
 ### Forms
 - all the form have validation features. all forms passed testing.
-! card with products should accept only numbers.
-However, they do accept letter 'e'.
-This error has to be fixed later.

 ### Buttons
 - all the buttons are linked correctly and fire up successfully

-### Payment
-- test payment with stripe technology was performed successfully
-### Email
-- email sent via REVIEW form as well as REQUEST form
-- emails were received in correct form and without errors
-### Travis
+### links
-- Travis used for automatic validation on deployed site
+- social media links passed all tests and leads to correct page.

 ### Responsivenes
 - site terted in google chrome developer tools as well as on desktop and mobile versions.
-All elements are responsive, the layout does not breat, elements are not overlaping.
+All elements are responsive, the layout does not break, elements are not overlaping.

 ### Code validation
 - Python Code tested with PEP8.
 Python code adheres to PEP8 standards. (http://pep8online.com/checkresult)
     exception being E501 "line is too long"